spesmilo/electrum-docs/faq.rst

 In Electrum 2.0, you cannot import private keys in a wallet that has a seed.
 You should sweep them instead.

-If you want to import private keys and not sweep them you need to create a special wallet that does not have a seed.
+If you want to import private keys and not sweep them, you need to create a special wallet that does not have a seed.
 For this, create a new wallet, select "restore", and instead of typing your seed, type a list of private keys, or a list of addresses if you want to create a